snotskie/ttrpg/md/index.md

 ---
 <!-- _class: rules -->

-- **Shifting Turn Order:** If an effect has you roll a new value before your turn, your turn order may change: if you roll higher you may act later, and if you roll lower you may act sooner.
-- **Helping Yourself:** During your turn you may spend Blessing Dice as usual to increase the value of your own roll, so long as you have not already do so that round.
 - **Actions:** Each round during your turn, you may only take one action, chosen from the set of actions available for that Endeavors.
 Some actions use your current roll, and some ignore it.
 The GM may limit the actions you can choose from in certain situations.
 - **Movement:** Endeavors use a number line to track character positions, scores, progress towards goals, or so on.
 This number line begins at $0$ and goes up as high as needed.
 The Endeavor's setup instructions will describe where characters begin on the number line, and its actions will describe when and how you move.
 - **Group Movement:** If a group moves together an amount, they only move a total of that amount.
 How the group distributes this movement among its members is up to the group to decide: they may distribute the movement evenly, give it all to one member, or any other arrangement the group agrees on.
 - **Special Actions:** Some actions have the `Special Action` label.
 Special actions cannot be used during the round.
 Instead, at the end of the round after all normal actions are complete, whoever has the highest current roll chooses a special action to perform, with the GM resolving ties.
 Then the next round begins and new rolls are made.

-*Continued on next page.*

----
-<!-- _class: rules -->
 - **Buttons:** Endeavors add a number of buttons to the number line.
 There are two types of buttons, personal and global.
 Personal buttons can only be activated by the character who added them, whereas global buttons can be activated by any character.
 If an Endeavor uses buttons, it will describe how each is activated and the effect that happens as a result.

+---
+<!-- _class: rules -->

 Also note:

+- **Helping Yourself:** During your turn, before you use your current roll to take your action, you may spend Blessing Dice as usual to increase the value of your current roll, so long as you have not already do so that round.
+- **Sparking:** You may also spend ⊜⊜ as usual to upgrade your current roll to a Spark roll before your action.
+Use these to your advantage to jump ahead of your opponents to nab the special action for the round!
 - **Streamlined Success:** To streamline Endeavors, the GM allow all Checks to automatically succeed, providing larger effects for higher rolls.
 - **Receiving Aid:** If the GM does streamline Checks this way, then "recieve aid" effects would be unable to activate.
 At GM discretion, such effects may never activate, always activate, or only activate once per Endeavor per effect.
 - **Multiple Number Lines:** If an Endeavor spans a larger playing field than normal, the GM may divide the Endeavor into two or three number lines, where who you can interact with is limited based on which number line you are on.
 Depending on the situation, you may be able to change number lines by succeeding Checks or paying movement costs.
 In any case, the Endeavor still only has one special action per round across all number lines.